 I used the Cloudmonster for everything from 5Ks to longer runs, and I can't say it performed terribly at any distance.
 The extra foam makes the shoes better suited for longer distances, and that's where the Cloudmonster really shines.
 I talked a lot about max cushioning and added CloudTec, but is the On Cloudmoster a soft running shoe?
 I'd say the shoes are still firm but maybe not quite as firm as some other On models.

 On puts a lot of effort into making its shoes look fantastic.
 If you ask me, this effort is paying off big time lately.
 On shoes have always been recognisable thanks to the unique shape of the CloudTec midsole, but if you've been reviewing running shoes for as long as I've been, you'd also know that On shoes also feature sharp angles and off-the-wall colours, at least the newer models.

 On learned a lot from moving into sneakerhead territory in recent years, and this experience is on full display on the Cloudmoster.
 The shoes are purposefully OTT, have bold colours, and feature even bolder lettering on the lateral side.
 Soon, the CLOUDTEC logo will be as recognisable as the three stripes and the swoosh.

 On Cloudmonster review: Verdict

-On designs shoes that are nice to look at and the Cloudmonster is no exception.
-The colours and over-the-top lettering make the shoes stand out from the crowd, especially compared brands such as Brooks Running (Brooks have some cool shoes, too, just have a look a the Brooks Aurora-BL).
+On designs shoes that are nice to look at, and the Cloudmonster is no exception.
+The colours and over-the-top lettering make the shoes stand out from the crowd, especially compared to brands such as Brooks Running (Brooks has some cool shoes, too, just have a look a the Brooks Aurora-BL).

 On Cloudmoster review: Also consider